-• The Wiradjuri program has allowed Exercise to learn his own language and his fellow students to learn about Wiradjuri language and culture.
+• The Wiradjuri program has allowed to learn his own language and his fellow students to learn about Wiradjuri language and culture.

-- (and other students) gained confidence to deliver Welcome to Country in front of a large audience in Wiradjuri language - With the local Wiradjuri preschool.
+- (and other students) gained confidence to deliver Welcome to Country in front of a large audience in Wiradjuri language - and fellow students participated in a cross-age tutoring program with the local Wiradjuri preschool.
 This involves teaching young children the language and also helps them with their English skills. - This program has given the students pride in the community to be a Wiradjuri student at Wade High School